 Application Requirements

 To apply for a License to Carry/Firearms Identification Card, you must first fill out the online application via the MIRCS Firearms Licensing Portal (here).
 Please note that a copy of your firearms safety course certificate as well as proof of U.S. citizenship will have to be uploaded in the portal.
-After the application is completed, please contact the Firearms Licensing Bureau at (978) 674-1879 between the hours of 8am-1pm M-F to schedule an interview.
+After the application is completed, please visit the Firearms Licensing Bureau at 50 Arcand Drive Lowell, MA 01852 between the hours of 8am-1pm Monday-Thursday to schedule an interview.
 Please bring all of your paperwork (e.g. application form, Massachusetts driver’s license, course certificate, birth certificate, etc.) to the interview.
 Please see below all forms of license to carry for further information.

 To renew a License to Carry/Firearms Identification Card, applicants must first complete an online application form via the MIRCS Firearms Licensing Portal (here) and mail the completed form to the Lowell Police Department Firearms and Licensing Bureau as well as a $100 money order.
 Please make money orders payable to the City of Lowell.

-If you have any questions or require additional assistance, please visit our office located at 50 Arcand Drive between the hours of 8am-1pm M-F.
+If you have any questions or require additional assistance, please visit our office located at 50 Arcand Drive between the hours of 8am-1pm Monday-Thursday.

 Mailing Address: